polterguy/phosphorusfive/plugins/p5.web/README.md

 Normally, you will only update a single widget's properties though.
 But for those rare occassions, where you for instance wish to update the CSS class of multiple widgets in one go, being able to do such in a single go, is a nifty feature.

-Notice, you can also use the *[p5.web.widgets.property.set]* to set a property which does not previously exist on your widget.
+Notice, you can use *[set-widget-property]* to set a property which does not previously exist on your widget.
 This will simply add the property.
-You can also use the *[p5.web.widgets.property.delete]* Active Event to entirely delete a property or attribute from your widget.
-Notice here, that a widget with a "null" value in a property, still actually have the property.
-Its value is simply "null".
+You can also use the *[delete-widget-property]* event to entirely delete a property or attribute from your widget.
+A widget with a null value in a property, still actually have the property.
+Its value is simply null.
+This is necessary to be able to render HTML5 attributes such as "controls" on a video element, etc. Hence, you cannot supply a null value to remove a widget's attribute using *[set-widget-property]*.

-You can also change a widget's visibility, and even ID using the *[p5.web.widgets.property.set]* Active Event.
-But thes properties cannot be removed.
+You can also change a widget's visibility using the *[set-widget-property]* Active Event.
+But these types of properties cannot be removed.
 Only attributes rendered to the client as HTML attributes can be removed.

 Hint!